isomerpages/mas-moneysense/pages/Guide To Shares: What You Need To Know Before You Invest.md

 </tr>
 </tbody>
 </table>
-<p>It might seem that being able to buy additional shares in a company you're
+<p>It might seem that being able to buy additional shares in a company you
-already vested in is a good deal.
-But before deciding what to do with your rights, you should understand the company’s plan for spending the money raised, and evaluate what it means for its future prospects.</p>
+are already vested in is a good deal.
+However, before deciding what to do with your rights, you should understand the company’s plan for spending the money raised and evaluate what it means for its future prospects.</p>
-<h2><strong>General meetings</strong></h2>
+<h2><strong>General Meetings</strong></h2>
 <p>Ordinary shareholders have a right to attend and vote at general meetings
 on matters such as major acquisitions or disposals, or the appointment of directors.</p>
 <p>A general meeting provides a forum for you to engage the company’s board
-or senior management, and voice your views on matters affecting the company.</p>
+or senior management and voice your views on matters affecting the company.</p>
 <p>If you are unable to attend a general meeting, you can vote by proxy by
 following instructions provided by the company.</p>
-<h2><strong>Common terms</strong></h2>
+<h2><strong>Common Terms</strong></h2>
-<p>Here are a few common terms you might encounter if you're investing in
+<p>Here are a few common terms you might encounter if you are investing in
 shares:</p>
-<p>Companies seeking to list on the SGX normally make an initial public offering
+<p>Companies seeking to list on the SGX normally make an Initial Public Offering
 (IPO) of its shares.
 You can subscribe to an IPO through internet banking, bank ATMs or hardcopy subscription forms.
 In connection with the offering, the company has to prepare a prospectus that is registered by MAS.</p>
-<p></p>
-<h4>Blue chips, growth stocks, cyclical stocks etc.</h4>
+<h4>Blue Chips, Growth Stocks, Cyclical Stocks etc.</h4>
 <p>Shares are often sorted into categories based on the characteristics they
 have.
-Some shares may be referred to as blue chips (big, stable companies with strong track records), or be perceived to have growth or cyclical tendencies.</p>
+Some shares may be referred to as blue chips (big, stable companies with strong track records) or be perceived to have growth or cyclical tendencies.</p>
 <p>Such categorisation is based on market convention and may change over
 time.</p>
-<h4>Market capitalisation</h4>
+<h4>Market Capitalisation</h4>
 <p>A company’s market capitalisation is the total market value of its shares.
 Shares may also be sorted by market capitalisation; for example, small caps, mid-caps and large caps.</p>
 <p>What constitutes a small, mid or large cap depends on the particular market
 you are interested in.
-Stocks with smaller market capitalisation may be newer companies, and not very well researched.</p>
+Stocks with smaller market capitalisation may be newer companies and not very well researched.</p>
 <h2><strong>Checklist</strong></h2>
-<h2><strong>Are shares suitable for you?</strong></h2>
+<h2><strong>Are Shares Suitable For You?</strong></h2>
 <p>Share investing may not be suitable for everyone.
 Before you invest, make
 sure that you:</p>
 <ul data-tight="true" class="tight">